 4. Verbal expression is affected

 This student may be prone to including irrelevant details or issues when speaking; he or she also may re-tell stories out of sequence.
 On the other hand, this student may be very quiet and shy.
 Whether this student talks very little or a lot, the language seems disconnected from the listener.

 Students with a comprehension issue can become overwhelmed after more than one or two directions (“I’ll meet you at the car.
 Bring your tennis shoes. . .”).
 Directions from teachers and parents may appear to go in one ear and out the other, without a connection, and students seem unable to focus on what they are told.

 The imagery-language connection can be developed as a foundation for comprehension and thinking.
 Students can make years of academic growth in just a few weeks and go back to school ready to learn.

-Get started by contacting your local learning center to discuss how we can help make this school year easier!
+Call 800-300-1818 or get in touch to discuss how we can help make this school year easier!